ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/go/clickhouse-go/clickhouse-api.md

 [Full Example](https://github.com/ClickHouse/clickhouse-go/blob/main/examples/clickhouse_api/ssl.go)

-This is minimal `TLS.Config` is normally sufficient to connect to the secure native port (normally 9440) on a ClickHouse server.
+This minimal `TLS.Config` is normally sufficient to connect to the secure native port (normally 9440) on a ClickHouse server.
 If the ClickHouse server does not have a valid certificate (expired, wrong hostname, not signed by a publicly recognized root Certificate Authority), InsecureSkipVerify can be true, but this is strongly discouraged.

 ```go
 conn, err := clickhouse.Open(&clickhouse.Options{